 \end{theorem} Let us finally recall the following Rademacher type Theorem, proved in \cite{FSSC2} (see also \cite{Vit}).
 As recalled in the Introduction the original proof requires deep results in geometric measure theory, namely the fact that the subgraph of an intrinsic Lipschitz function $\phi$ is a set with locally finite $\mathbb{H}$-perimeter and that at almost every point of the graph of $\phi$ there is an approximate.
-Here instead we propose a completely PDEs based proof which uses the results of Section \ref{S:oHolder}. \begin{theorem} If $\phi\in Lip_{\mathbb{W}}(\omega)$ then $\phi$ is $\phi$-differentiable $\mathcal{L}^2-$a.e. in $\omega$. \end{theorem} More precisely, we prove $\phi$-differentiability at those points which are Lebesgue points of $g$ for all the coverings \eqref{e:defcover}, for any fixed sequence $\rho_i$ decreasing to 0. \begin{proof} Let $A=(t,x)$ be a Lebesgue point of $g$ with respect to the coverings $\mathcal V_{\varrho_{j}}$ of Lemma \ref{p:Vitali}.
-We show that any sequence $A_n =(t_n,x_n) \to A_0$ has a (not relabeled) subsequence for which
+Here instead we propose a completely PDEs based proof which uses the results of Section \ref{S:oHolder}. \begin{theorem} If $\phi\in Lip_{\mathbb{W}}(\omega)$ then $\phi$ is $\phi$-differentiable $\mathcal{L}^2-$a.e. in $\omega$. \end{theorem} More precisely, we prove $\phi$-differentiability at those points which are Lebesgue points of $g$ for all the coverings \eqref{e:defcover}, for any fixed sequence $\rho_i$ decreasing to 0.